Ronan-L-OByrne/PipBoy/README.md

 Import Library... -> Add Library...
 Filter by sound and download the Sound library by The Processing Foundation.

+I am most proud of my implementation of Polymorphism, altough it was implemented late in development i believe it was done rather well and was ultimately good for the overall program.
+I am also proud of my use of animation and music in the program and the zoom functionality of the map.

 # Contents
 The project contains most of the functionality of the PipBoy in the game with minor changes to better fit the limitations and strengths of the Processing IDE.